 FANTASY / GRAPHIC NOVEL

 While Jack’s single mom works, Jack takes care of his little sister, Maddy.
 In this modern version, Jack trades the family’s one valuable thing, his mom’s car, for seeds.
-Of course, everything goes downhill from there… The seeds turn in to a freaky, monster-growing garden who attacks, their neighbor friend secretly steals some 0f the seeds, a dragon appears with a dire warning; and, Maddy is kidnapped by one of the monsters!
-Action, adventure, intrigue, . . .
+Of course, everything goes downhill from there… The seeds turn in to a freaky, monster-growing garden who attacks.
+Their neighbor friend secretly steals some of the seeds and a dragon appears with a dire warning right before Maddy is kidnapped by one of the monsters!
+Action, adventure, intrigue, these books for 4th graders are so much fun to read!
 Don’t miss the sequel, Mighty Jack and the Goblin King.

 Katerina Ballerina by Tiler Peck and Kyle Harris, illustrated by Sumiti Collina